I5UCC/VRCTextboxSTT/README.md

 - if you have a lot of background noise you should play around with the "energy_threshold" option in the configuration (or press the ⟳ button next to it), to get it working well.
 - Press A on the left Controller on index or X on Oculus or F1 on your Keyboard.
 - Holding any of those for 1.5s clears the chatbox or cancels the action.
+- If the program doesnt work as its supposed to, try the troubleshooting steps in the next section.

 ## OSC Troubleshoot